godfreyzubiaga/100-days-of-code/log.md

   **Thoughts**: It's been a while since I've practiced my algorithm skills.
 I've been to focused on my front-end skills for a long period of time.

   ***

+  ### Day 17: January 21, 2019
+  **Today's Progress**: Practice problems from Leetcode

+  **Thoughts**: My interview is earlier this afternoon.
+I've practiced more problems from leetcode.
+I practiced only a few because it makes me anxious.
+I chilled for a bit before my interview.

+  ***